17 Hydrogen Peroxide Uses You Never Knew About

 Whiten your clothes without bleach

 Just like with the bloodstains, hydrogen peroxide can be used as a general bleach for whites in your wash.
 Instead of bleach, add half a cup to your wash cycle.
-Did you know these eight weird things can also remove stains?
+These 8 weird things can also remove stains.

 Get rid of mildew in your humidifier